 - Equity (University of Tasmania): 2013 (Tutor)

-Reconceptualising the National Security Regulation of Chinese Central State-owned Companies' Investment in Australian Critical Infrastructure Assets
+Reconceptualising the National Security Regulation of Chinese Companies' Investment in Australian Critical Infrastructure Assets

-This research aims to propose a theoretical and legislative framework for the regulation of Chinese central state-owned companies' investment in water, electricity networks, ports and fuel gas facilities in Australia as the basis for the protection of these assets against espionage, sabotage, and coercion.
+This research aims to propose a theoretical and legislative framework for the regulation of Chinese companies' investment in water, electricity networks, ports, fuel gas facilities and telecommunications in Australia as the basis for the protection of these assets against espionage, sabotage, and coercion.
 The study focuses on the Security of Critical Infrastructure Act 2018 (Cth) and Corporations Act 2001 (Cth).